-Additionally, if our operating real estate lessees are unable to make monthly rent payments, we would be unable to make our monthly mortgage payments which could result in defaults under these obligations or trigger repayments under our Bank Credit Facility.
+If our operating real estate lessees are unable to make monthly rent payments, we would be unable to make our monthly mortgage payments which could result in defaults under these obligations or trigger repayments under our Bank Credit Facility.
 If these events were to occur, we may not have sufficient available cash to repay amounts due.

-Furthermore, as discussed in greater detail above under "Factors Impacting Our Operating Results-Impact of the Russia-Ukraine conflict and increases in market interest rates," a rising interest rate environment will result in increased interest expense on our variable rate debt that is not hedged and may result in disruptions to our borrowers' and tenants' ability to finance their activities, which could similarly adversely impact their ability to make their monthly mortgage payments and meet their loan obligations.
+Furthermore, as discussed in greater detail above under "Factors Impacting Our Operating Results," overall market uncertainty coupled with rising inflation and interest rates have tempered the loan financing markets recently.
+A rising interest rate environment will result in increased interest expense on our variable rate debt that is not hedged and may result in disruptions to our borrowers' and tenants' ability to finance their activities, which could similarly adversely impact their ability to make their monthly mortgage payments and meet their loan obligations.
+Additionally, due to the current market conditions, warehouse lenders may take a more conservative stance by increasing funding costs, which may also lead to margin calls.